 Trainer Jen Widerstrom

 6 of 10All photos

 ICYMI, The Biggest Loser trainer Jen Widerstrom is simply everything.
 Her real-talk, no-BS, you-can-effing-do-it approach to fitness (and utterly lovable personality) make her a true gem of the industry.
-Plus, she's headed into 2017 hotter than ever thanks to her new book, Diet Right for Your Personality Type that's flying off shelves, and her monthly column in new issues of Shape.
+Not to mention, she's generous with her genius advice; she kicked off 2018 leading our 40-Day Crush-Your-Goals Challenge, her Diet Right for Your Personality Type continues to fly off shelves, and she dishes on all things motivation in her monthly column in every issue of Shape.
 Oh yeah, and this girl isn't afraid to go unfiltered on Instagram as she continues to prove that strong women are admirable AF.

 Photo: Rony Shram